SACRAMENT, MALEFICE, SORCERY

 “Abstraction today is no longer that of the map, the double, the mirror or the concept.
 Simulation is no longer that of a territory, a referential being or a substance.
 It is the generation by models of a real without origin or reality: a hyperreal.
 The territory no longer precedes the map, nor survives it.”
 Jean Baudrillard, Simulacra and Simulation, 1981

 In an early scene in The Matrix (1999), the main character Thomas Anderson — hacker-name ‘Neo’ — is seen hiding cash and computer files inside a hollowed-out book in his apartment.
 At this point in the plot, we the audience are still inside the illusion, just as he is.
-But the book in question is a copy of Simulacra and Simulation by Jean Baudrillard, published in 1981.
-It is details like these that justify Morpheus, the most important guiding figure in the story, when he tells him that “There's something wrong with the world.
-You don't know what it is, but it's there, like a splinter in your mind, driving you mad.”
-He then proves that he and his resistance movement have been watching Anderson by quoting from the text as he gives Neo a glimpse of the world as it actually is: “Welcome to the Desert of the Real.”
+The book in question is a copy of Simulacra and Simulation by Jean Baudrillard, published in 1981, and this sets up what the archetypal guiding figure, Morpheus, tells him later in the film.

-Jean Baudrillard was a post-modern social theorist who became known as a prophet of artificial reality.
+Jean Baudrillard was a French post-modern social theorist who became known as a prophet of artificial reality.
 Simulacra and Simulation, his most famous work, is about the human obsession with images, models, copies and representations of all kinds, and concerns the point at which representation loses connection with reality, trapping humanity in a closed circuit of artificiality where that word loses all meaning since it’s all there is.
 Such a world is neither real nor unreal, but ‘hyperreal’.

-When I saw the film soon after its UK release in the year 2000, I failed to catch that detail, which would have interested me if I’d noticed it since I’d read Baudrillard’s treatise soon after its publication in English (1983).
+When I saw the film soon after its UK release in the year 2000, I failed to catch that detail, which would have interested me if I’d noticed it — I’d read Baudrillard’s treatise soon after its publication in English (1983).
 I’m not sure what I made of it, then; I think I read it in the same hallucinophiliac spirit as I read Baudelaire’s Les Paradis Artificiels.
 If I discerned the fundamentally escapist nature of Baudrillard’s cult of artificiality, I was okay with it.
 In the early eighties his theme still seemed futuristic, distant; by the beginning of this century, much less so.
 Perhaps I would have tracked down a copy and reread it if I’d noticed it in the film.
 As it was, I only came back to Baudrillard later, by way of Philip K Dick and Ridley Scott — and by way of events, of course, which have taken us ever deeper into Baudrillardian territory.

 A simulacrum is a likeness, image or effigy bearing a superficial similarity to its original and used as a placeholder or sign for the real thing, a representation rather than a replica.
 The instrumental suffix -crum signifies something which might be used in a simulation, like a baby doll in a nativity play, or a CPR dummy, or a scale model of the moon for rehearsing the Apollo landings: something, that is, that mimics the appearance or function of another thing: a specious imitation.
 Jean Baudrillard, however, galvanizes the word with post-modern magic, stratifying its meaning into four gradations.